prathyusha-git/3mt-dashboard/README.md

 **In Conclusion;**
 This dashboard enables the Graduate School to:
-Design targeted outreach instead of generic promotion of the event for increased success and outreach into the students.
+- Implement targeted outreach strategies in place of broad, generic promotion to improve participation outcomes
-Revive participation from programs that dropped after early involvement Support graduate student success through data-informed decisions.
+- Identify and re-engage graduate programs that discontinued participation after initial involvement
+- Strengthen graduate student success initiatives through evidence-based decision-making

 **Usage:**
 Python